nationalarchives/dr2-ingest/scala/lambdas/ingest-validate-generic-ingest-inputs/README.md

         2. Update a map of `parentId` to `count` where count is the number of files with that parent.
         3. Update a counts object which counts assets, files and top level folders.
         4. If the object is a File object, check it is in S3 by calling HeadObject on its location.
-        5. Get any schema files under `resources/<lower_case_type>` and validate the object against all of them.
+        5. Get the relevant JSON schema files for the type of object (from `resources/<lower_case_type>`) and validate the object against all of them.
         6. If there are errors, return the original json with a `List[String]` of errors.
-4. Once all objects are processed, if there were any errors, the rest of the process is skipped, the errors are uploaded to S3 and an exception is thrown with the error file location.
+4. Once all objects are processed, if there were any errors, the rest of the process is skipped, the errors are uploaded to a file in S3 and an exception is thrown with file location.
 5. If there were no errors, check that the keyset of the `id` to `(parentId, type)` map contains all entries in the keyset of the `parentId` to `count` map.
 This checks that every `parentId` is also a valid id.
 6. For each entry in the map of `id` to `(parentId, type)`